jlgrady1/hlld/README.md

 the math, but that is the basic intuition.
 What is even more incredible is that the storage required to do the counting is log(log(N)).
 So with a 6 bit register, we can count well into the trillions.
-For more information, its best to read the papers referenced at the end.
+For more information, please see the original github [repo](https://github.com/armon/hlld).

 TL;DR: HyperLogLogs enable you to have a set with about 1.6% variance, using 3280 bytes, and estimate sizes in the trillions.